Using Financial Aid

 1. Fill Out Your FAFSA & Apply to a Study Abroad Program

 When you apply to a study abroad program, you will see a ‘Financial Aid & Scholarships’ questionnaire on your online checklist.
 If you intend to use scholarships, loans, VA benefits, and/or any other form of financial aid to pay for your study abroad program, you must choose ‘YES’ and answer the questions asked thereafter.
-Once you have done this, the Office of Study Abroad will submit your study abroad budget to the Financial Aid and Scholarships office (FAS) after you are accepted into the study abroad program.
+Once you have done this, Study Abroad & Global Engagement will submit your study abroad budget to the Financial Aid and Scholarships office (FAS) after you are accepted into the study abroad program.
 This budget will provide the total estimated program cost to FAS, which will be used to calculate your financial aid for study abroad.

 3. Contact FAS to Request Additional Aid if Needed